proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

 At this point, our intermediate `Barcode.Coding` type is officially `Codable`, since its properties are all `Codable`.
 But we're not quite done.
 We have a `Codable` representation of our original type, now we need methods to convert one into the other: a function to *encode* a `Barcode` instance into a `Barcode.Coding` instance and a function to *decode* a `Barcode.Coding` instance into a `Barcode`.

 To do this requires one more tweak to our intermediate type.
-If there's one thing an enumeration is good at, it's this: An instance is one case *or* another, but *never* both.
+If there's one thing an enumeration is good at, it's this: An instance is one case *or* another, but *never* both, guaranteed.
 We ought to include this feature, insofar as we can, in our `Barcode.Coding` type, since we're trying to represent an enum.
 The natural way to do this is to have its properties be optional so that when a `Barcode` instance is a `.upc`, then the `qrCode` property of its `Barcode.Coding` struct can be `nil`, and vice versa.

 We'll write an explicit `init` method in the body of the struct (not in an extension because we want to replace the memberwise initializer in order to narrow the ways this struct can be created) and this `init` method will guarantee that exactly one of the properties can ever receive a value and all other properties will remain `nil`.
-This guarantee will provided by switching on an enum.
+This guarantee will be provided by switching on the original enum.

 {% highlight swift %}
 extension Barcode {